jbrandt130/birddog/docs/help.md

 ![Bird Dog](images/birddog.png)

-# Bird Dog Help

-Welcome to the Bird Dog help page!
+# Welcome to Bird Dog!

-## What is Bird Dog?

 Bird Dog is a web-based navigator and translator for Ukrainian documents hosted on [WikiSource](https://uk.wikisource.org).
 It allows users to track and evaluate changes to Wiki page content and export spreadsheet updates for further downstream processing by the Ukranian Data Acquisition team at Jewish Gen.